ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Locality.markdown

  - Log in to Arctos **You must have MANAGE_LOCALITY privileges in order to complete any of the following tasks.**

  - From the Arctos Main Menu select Manage Data > Location > Create Locality.
+You will be directed to the "Create Locality" form.

  ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/locality/create%20locality%20form.jpg)